v0id-strike/Voidborne-Archives/Linux-BSD/1) Unix-Commands.md

-In this chapter, we were supposed to learn how to install and configure Linux distros.
-However, we **already conquered that challenge** while setting up our **Shadow-Lab**.
-So instead of repeating what we’ve already done, let's focus on something far more practical—**command-line mastery.**

 Below is an **A to Z** reference of essential Unix/Linux commands.
 This will serve as your **quick-access arsenal** whenever you need to execute system tasks, automate workflows, or dominate the terminal like a pro

 ---